raincrash/raincrash.github.io/_posts/2023-04-22-How-Attention-Works-in-Vision-Transformers-Part1.md

 There are different ways to encode the position of the patches.
 One common approach is to use a sinusoidal function with different frequencies and phases for each position.
 The idea behind using a sinusoidal function is that it is a smooth function that can represent periodic signals.
 By using different frequencies and phases for each position, the model can learn to differentiate between patches based on their position.

-By adding the positional encoding to the patch embeddings, the ViT model is able to learn meaningful representations that take into account the spatial relationships between patches.
-This allows the model to achieve state-of-the-art performance on a variety of computer vision tasks without the need for handcrafted features.

 To sum up, Vision Transformers have proven to be a powerful architecture for image analysis tasks by leveraging attention mechanism, which enables the model to capture complex relationships between image patches.
 Moreover, techniques such as multi-head attention and positional encoding have further improved their performance.

 In the next post we will build a basic vision transformer (ViT) network in Pytorch.